City of Laconia Public Works Department

 - Place your trash and recycling at the end of your driveway in a location that prevents both the sidewalk plow and the street plow from knocking it over.
 Do not place your trash and recycling on top of snow banks.

 - Allow snow plows plenty of room to operate.
 Plow trucks with wing plows require a wide area, and often need to encroach onto the oncoming lane.
 Also, do not follow plow trucks too closely.
 They often need to back up as they clear their route.

 - Do not snow blow into the public right of way.

 - Do not plow snow from a driveway across a public right of way.

 Public Sand Pile

-There is a sand pile available for public use behind the Messer Street Public Works garage.
+There is a sand pile available for public use behind the Public Works garage at 257 Messer Street.
 Residents are limited to taking 2 five gallon buckets at a time.
 The City does not provide salt to residents.